Sanyam-Agrawal/CSE112-Project1/README.md

 3. Rest of the opcodes take exactly one argument.
 4. Variables and labels must not have same names as opcodes.
 [Reason: Opcodes are treated as keywords.]
 5. START and END directives, are not supported.
 [Reason: Not present in the project specifications.]
+6. Comments start with '#' and are treated as such till the end of the line.

 ## Working